metacpan/metacpan-cpan-extracted/distros/A/Artifactory-Client/README.md

 ## export\_system( exportPath => '/export/path', includeMetadata => 'true' etc )

 Export full system to a server local directory

+## ignore\_xray\_alert( $path )

+Sets an alert to be ignored until next time the repository hosting the artifact about which the alert was issued, is scanned.
+Note that this endpoint does not affect artifacts that are blocked because they have not been scanned at all.

+## allow\_download\_of\_blocked\_artifacts( 'true'|'false' )

+When a repository is configured to block downloads of artifacts, you may override that configuration (and allow download of blocked artifacts).
+Note that this setting cannot override the blocking of unscanned artifacts.

+## allow\_download\_when\_xray\_is\_unavailable( 'true'|'false' )

+You may configure Artifactory to block downloads of artifacts when the connected Xray instance is unavailable.
+This endpoint lets you override that configuration (and allow download of artifacts).

 ## create\_bundle( %hash of data structure )